Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Discussion

 \section{Discussion}

-This work extends \citet{laan-dudoit:2003}'s framework for asymptotically optimal, data-adaptive estimator selection to the problem of covariance matrix estimation in high-dimensional settings.
-We provide sufficient conditions under which our cross-validated procedure is asymptotically optimal in terms of risk, and show that it generalizes the cross-validated hyperparameter selection procedures employed by existing estimation approaches.
-We further demonstrate its applicability to a wide range of data-generating processes and estimators in both comprehensive simulation experiments and two real-world data analysis examples.
+This work extends \citet{dudoit2005asymptotics}'s framework for asymptotically optimal, data-adaptive estimator selection to the problem of covariance matrix estimation in high-dimensional settings.
+We provide sufficient conditions under which our cross-validated procedure is asymptotically optimal in terms of risk, and show that it generalizes the cross-validated hyperparameter selection procedures employed by existing estimation approaches. \rtwo{Future work might derive analogous results for other loss functions, or perhaps even for other parameters like the precision matrix.}

-The simulation study provides evidence that near-optimal results are achieved in datasets with relatively modest numbers of observations and many features across models indexed by diverse covariance matrix structures.
+The simulation study provides evidence that near-optimal results are achieved in data sets with relatively modest numbers of observations and many features across models indexed by diverse covariance matrix structures.
 These results also establish that our cross-validated procedure performs as well as the best bespoke estimation procedure in a variety of settings.
 Our scRNA-seq data examples further illustrate the utility of our approach in fields where high-dimensional data are collected routinely.

 Practitioners need no longer rely upon intuition alone when deciding which candidate estimator is best from among a library of diverse estimators.
-We expect that a variety of analytical tasks relying upon the accurate estimation of the covariance matrix beyond the exploratory analyses considered here, like clustering, hypothesis testing, and latent variable estimation, stand to benefit from the application of this framework.
+We expect that a variety of computational procedures relying upon the accurate estimation of the covariance matrix beyond the exploratory analyses considered here, like clustering and latent variable estimation, stand to benefit from the application of this framework.